-The boys, like most other children in the country, go back to school in a couple of weeks, which means right now I am doing the ever crazy back to school shop.
+The boys, like most other children in the country, go back to school next week, which means right now I am doing the ever crazy back to school shop.
 Not my favourite past time I can assure you.
-I have been asked by a few fellow mums whose children start school this September “What do kids need for school?” and so I thought I would write a post outlining everything that I get and where I get it from.
+I have been asked by a few fellow mums whose children start school for the first time this September “What do kids need for school?” and so I thought I would write a post outlining everything that I get and where I get it from.

 We eventually found that Tesco where the best trousers to fit both our boys and they cost £9 for a twin pack which I think is pretty good value for money.
 We have gone for the dark grey this year because I think they look a little smarter, however we still have a few of the lighter grey from last year that will be making an appearance on the tiddler once he has grown in to them.